 We've finally made it to the end of the year, and what a year we've had!

 Hopefully, by reading this blog and working to correct your finances with us each week, you've seen a significant improvement in your financial planning.
-So to start 2018 out right, check out this list of financial resolutions you can set for yourself to come out on top this time next year!
+So to start the new year out right, check out this list of financial resolutions you can set for yourself to come out on top this time next year!

 1. Prioritize Your Debts

 As we discussed in a recent blog post on 8 Simple Ways to Pay off Your Debt, one of the most popular methods for debt repayment is the Snowball Method.

 By determining which debt you can pay off in full first, you can focus on putting more than the minimum payment into it each month, while paying the minimum on other accounts.
 Then, once the first is paid off, you can apply what you paid to it each month to the next lowest debt you have, and so on.

 By prioritizing your debts in this manner, you may just wake up at the end of 2020 a free man or woman.